Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Methodology

-These 3 phases yield a large volume of repositories, contributors, and organizations (on the order of tens of thousands) spanning all University of California campuses.
+These three discovery phases yield a large volume of repositories, contributors, and organizations (on the order of hundreds of thousands) spanning all University of California campuses.
 This broad approach is designed for high recall, but inevitably includes many repositories that are not affiliated with the University of California.
 For instance, some repositories mention multiple universities or list academic programs, matching campus-related keywords despite lacking any apparent connection to the UC system.
+To prepare our dataset for analysis, we first clean the data to remove non informative repositories and then apply a filtering step to estimate the likelihood that each repository is genuinely associated with a university; the following subsections describe these steps in detail.